cnabio/cnab-spec/103-bundle-runtime.md

 Invocation images SHOULD implement `install` and `uninstall`.
 If one of these REQUIRED actions is not implemented, an invocation image MUST NOT generate an error (though it MAY generate a warning).
 Implementations MAY map the same underlying operations to multiple actions (example: `install` and `upgrade` MAY perform the same action).
 The runtime MUST NOT perform a [bundle version](101-bundle-json.md#name-and-version-identifying-metadata) comparison when executing an action against an existing installation but the invocation image MAY return an error if the version transition is not supported.

 In addition to the default actions, CNAB runtimes MAY support custom actions (as defined in [the bundle definition](101-bundle-json.md)).
 Any invocation image whose accompanying bundle definition specifies custom actions SHOULD implement those custom actions.
-A CNAB runtime MAY exit with an error if a custom action is declared in the bundle definition, but cannot be executed by the invocation image.
+A CNAB runtime MAY exit with an error if a custom action is declared in the bundle definition, but cannot be executed by an invocation image.

 A bundle MUST exit with an error if the action is executed, but fails to run to completion.
 A CNAB runtime MUST issue an error if a bundle issues an error.
 And an error MUST NOT be issued if one of the three built-in actions is requested, but not present in the bundle.
 Errors are reserved for cases where something has gone wrong.

 In the event of an an error, the installation state MUST be considered as undefined.
 A subsequent execution of the same action or another action MAY resolve the installation state (example: a failed `install` action MAY be fixed by executing the `upgrade` action, a failed `upgrade` action MAY be fixed by executing the `upgrade` action again).
 A subsequent execution of the `uninstall` action SHOULD resolve the installation state.

+If an attempt is made to execute the run tool of a bundle with no invocation image, the runtime MUST exit with an error.
+A runtime MAY support CNAB actions on bundles with no invocation image (e.g. by handing the action itself and not attempting to execute the bundle's run tool).

 ## Setting Parameter Values